hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 - Effective algorithms have lower energy usage.
 - Code that is run quickly without waiting time, have lower energy usage.
 - Simple code can have (but not always) lower energy usage.
 At least verify.
-- Remove unused code and data
+- Remove unused code and data.
 - Avoid calculations that is not required, conditional logic can be used.
 - Spring Boot Virtual Threads shoul be used.
 Be aware of thread handing in the code.
 - Reactive (asynchronous) object handling implies lower energy usage.
-- Effective data packaging
+- Effective data packaging:
   - common techniques for initial load of web front-end.
   - Large uncompressed pictures?
 Consider usage of animations and video.
-- Effective packaging of data (e.g. common web-frontend techniques)
+- Effective packaging of data (e.g. common web-frontend techniques).
-- Optimize data storage (RAM, cache, disk, database, noSQL, temporary, semi-permanent, permanent, backup)
+- Optimize data storage (RAM, cache, disk, database, noSQL, temporary, semi-permanent, permanent, backup).
 - Minimize I/O operations.

 The great thing about this is that it usually aligns well with common principles of good and clean code.